Piotrekol/StreamCompanion/docs/docs/development/SC/api.md

 All tokens available in StreamCompanion in form of json object.
 ::: tip
 This endpoint should be used only as a tokens reference.
 Use these via [tokens](#tokens) WebSocket endpoint in actual implementations.
+**Ignoring this will result in unnecessary resource usage**, as live token values are computed only when used.
 :::

 ::: details Example output